 - Lectures are held in the evenings, on the first Wednesday of the month.

 - The regular venue is at the Metropole Hotel, MacCurtain Street, Cork City Centre.

-with generous assistance from Cork City Heritage Grant Scheme.
+by Dr. Emily Mark-Fitzgerald, Lecturer/Assistant Professor, School of Art History and Cultural Policy, UCD, again with generous assistance from Cork City Heritage Grant Scheme.

 CorkDFAS acts as a centre for news of related heritage, historical, and artistic events and activities (see, News Page, and also Facebook, and Twitter (see below)).